rachelsabo/Camera-Modeling/README.md

 The project contains a camera defined from a three-dimensional point - the camera center, And 3 vectors defining the different directions.
 The camera has a "ray" that is sent to the object and calculates the points of intersection with it.

 Then, I added to the project a class called "Scene" that describes the scene.
-The fields in this class will be:
+The attributes in this class will be:

   * Name of the scene.
   * Background color.